elexon-data/iris-clients/README.md

 ## Feedback
 We're continuously making more data available through IRIS and further reducing latency.
 Help us improve the service by sharing your feedback to insightssupport@elexon.co.uk.

+We also welcome contributions and suggestions directly to this repository.
+Please see our [contributing guidelines](./CONTRIBUTING.md) for more information.